 - - - - - - - - - - - - - - -

-For Sara George, food access means that everyone has a variety of healthy food choices available to them regardless of their income, budget, location, or education.
+For Sara George, Wabasha Farmers Market Manager, food access means that everyone has a variety of healthy food choices available to them regardless of their income, budget, location, or education.

 Sara first became involved in improving healthy food access after she applied for SNAP/EBT benefits for the Wabasha Farmers Market.
 “It was then that I realized that there are many resources for families in need of food security, but it is not always clear who to turn to and what is allowed.”
-Sara became inspired and she started to recruit others in the community that to spread the word about using SNAP/EBT at the farmers market.
-Read more here
+Sara became inspired and she started to recruit others in the community to spread the word about using SNAP/EBT at the farmers market.
+Read more on the Minnesota Food Charter website.

 The importance of the Wabasha County Food Access Network.
 It all began with a letter.